Monday, July 29, 2019

 The paranoia of having Big Brother watching us began in the 1960s and 1970s when experts studied the subliminal messages in TV ads.
 Nowadays, people reveal so much information about themselves online that they become predictable enough for companies to influence people’s decisions.

-The Great Hack” creates awareness of how we can use social media responsibly and continue working for a place where technology and ethics can coexist harmoniously.
+The Great Hack” raises awareness of how we can use social media responsibly and continue working towards a world where technology and ethics coexist harmoniously.
 It is a challenge we must be ready to take.

 TO ACCESS OUR INTERACTIVE FILM FESTIVAL CALENDAR FROM YOUR MOBILE DEVICE, CLICK: View web version.